Expertise You Can Trust

 Veteran seniors’ advocate and policy expert, Dan Adcock, is the Director of Government Relations and Policy for the National Committee to Preserve Social Security and Medicare.
 Prior to joining the National Committee, Dan was Legislative Director at the National Active and Retired Federal Employees Association (NARFE).

 During his 18-year tenure at NARFE, there were no legislated reductions in federal civilian retirement and health benefits.
 Dan helped to write, promote and enact NARFE led-legislation in September 2000 to create the Federal Long-Term Care Insurance Program.
-He also served as executive assistant to Assistant Secretary for Aging Jeanette C. Takamura and he has held legislative and budget analyst positions with the House Committee on Education and Labor as well as the U.S. Departments of Agriculture and Energy.
+He also served as executive assistant to Assistant Secretary for Aging Jeanette C. Takamura.
+Dan was a professional staff member with the House Committee on Education and Labor where he helped write the 1992 reauthorization of the Older Americans Act and served as Senior Legislative Assistant to Representative Matthew G. Martinez (D-CA-31).
+Before Capitol Hill, Dan held budget analyst positions with the U.S. Departments of Agriculture and Energy.

 Webster Phillips is a Senior Policy Analyst for the National Committee to Preserve Social Security and Medicare, specializing in the Social Security program.
 Web serves as a liaison with Members of Congress and their staffs and is the Social Security technical advisor.
 He previously had a 31 year career at the Social Security Administration, beginning as a claims representative and later as a supervisor at Social Security offices in Illinois.